sveinpg/build-your-own-react/README.md

 ### 9. Events

-With plain html and JavaScript we primarily have to two ways of adding event listeners.
+With plain html and JavaScript we primarily have two ways of adding event listeners.
-You can either use the [addEventListener()](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) function or you can add an event as a string-attribute to the HTML-element.
+You can either use the [addEventListener()](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) function or you can add an event as a string attribute to the HTML element.

 ```html
 <button id="click-me">JavaScript</button>